nununoisy/nsf-presenter-rs/README.md

 6. Select the output video resolution.
 You can enter a custom resolution or use the 1080p/4K presets.
 7. Optionally select a background for the visualization.
 You can select many common image and video formats to use as a background.
-You can also elect to export a transparent video later if you would like to use a video editor.
+    - You can also elect to export a transparent video later if you would like to use a video editor.
+    - *Note:* Video backgrounds must be 60 FPS, or they will play at the wrong speed.
+A fix for this is planned.
 8. Select additional rendering options:
     - Famicom mode: Emulates the Famicom's audio filter chain instead of the NES', which results in a slightly noisier sound.